tailwindlabs/tailwindcss-custom-forms/README.md

     yarn run serve
     ```

-    Now you should be able to see the project running at localhost:8080.
+    Now you should be able to see the demo/docs running at localhost:8080.